 The ingredients in Lysol disinfecting wipes serve the same purpose as Clorox’s ingredients but are slightly different.
 In addition to water which acts as a diluent, Lysol wipes contain the following:

-- Ethanol Alcohol that acts as a sanitizer and adds fragrance.
+- Ethanol Alcohol acts as a sanitizer and adds fragrance.

-- Alkyl Polyglucoside to cut through dirt and bad odors.
+- Alkyl Polyglucoside cuts through dirt and bad odors.

-- Propylene Glycol Butyl Ether which acts as a solvent.
+- Propylene Glycol Butyl Ether acts as a solvent.

-- Ethanolamine which is an organic chemical compound used to control pH levels.
+- Ethanolamine is an organic chemical compound used to control pH levels.

 - Additional Fragrance to provide a fresh scent.

 Clorox and Lysol both make standard disinfecting wipes, but they also offer wipes for specific needs.